Sinusitis in Children

 What is sinusitis in children?

 Sinusitis is an infection of the sinuses.
-These infections usually happen after a cold or with allergies.
+These infections often happen after a cold or with allergies.
 There are 3 types of sinusitis:

 - Short-term (acute).
-Symptoms of this type of infection last less than 12 weeks and get better with the proper treatment.
+Symptoms of this type of infection last less than 12 weeks and get better with the correct treatment.

 - Long-term (chronic).
 These symptoms last longer than 12 weeks.